The internet is packed with valuable public data—you just need to know where to find it.

 We’ve tested dozens of OSINT tools and put together this guide to the very best ones for 2025.

 Open-source intelligence tools (OSINT) are software that helps you collect and analyze information from publicly available sources.
-Think company websites, social media posts, news articles, government databases, forums, etc.

-You can use them to scan and organize multiple sources at once—instead of spending hours on manual research.
+You can use them to scan and organize multiple sources at once instead of spending hours on manual research.

 The OSINT solution by Talkwalker and Hootsuite scans millions of online sources to detect potential threats, track brand mentions, and analyze public sentiment.